jmstadt/Getting-and-Cleaning-Data-Project/README.md

 In the unzipped file folder "UCI HAR Dataset" got to the file X_test.txt and X_train.txt Use Read.Table to read them into files DT1 adn DT2 Merge DT1 and DT2 using rbind
-Read reference.txt and identify the columns that have mean and std Extract those columns into a new table using subset Change the tile of each of those columns to the descriptive title as per referenct.txt Write a tidy text file of the result
+Read features.txt and identify the columns that have mean and std Extract those columns into a new table using subset Change the tile of each of those columns to the descriptive title as per referenct.txt Write a tidy text file of the result